 Nikhil has been on the jury for Forbes India’s 30 under 30 award, Outlook Magazines OSM awards, Mozilla’s Equal Rating Challenge 2016 and several editions of the Mbillionth Awards for mobile innovation in South Asia.

 Nikhil authored a chapter on digital issues in the book “How Liberal is India”.
-Nikhil’s work has been featured in several research papers, and he has been featured in books on the Indian Internet, including India Connected by Ravi Agrawal and India Social by Ankit Lal.
+Nikhil’s work has been featured in several research papers, and he has been featured in books on the Indian Internet, including India Connected by Ravi Agrawal, The Art of Conjuring Alternate Realities by Anand Venkatanarayanan and Shivam Shankar Singh, and India Social by Ankit Lal.
+MediaNama’s work is referenced in new books and research papers annually.